(Based on Luke 7:36-50)

 Every now and again a guest would look her way with disgust or haughtiness, and her eyes would shoot quickly to the floor.
 Most, thankfully, ignored her.

 Thoughts swirled around her mind like bats on a midnight rampage.
 If only she could send them away!
-"Would Jesus accept her?
-Would he indeed be a friend to sinners?
-Were those just rumors?
+"Would Jesus indeed be a friend to sinners or were those just rumors?
+Earlier that day he had said to the crowd, 'Come to me, all you who are weary and burdened, and I will give you rest.'
+Did he mean it?
 Would she be able to give him this precious gift that had cost so much?
-Would he throw her out the door in disgust?"
+Would he throw her out the door in disgust?..."

 When the holy son of God walked through the door, all thoughts of herself fled.
 To her surprise, Jesus was not welcomed with a kiss, nor his head anointed with oil, nor did anyone come to even wash the dirt off his feet, all common practices to show guests respect.
 And this guest above all others!
 Her face turned apple red.

 Jesus' head turned her way as if sensing her as his eyes found hers; his look threw her off-balance, off-kilter, so unlike what she was used to seeing in men's eyes; the complete love undid her, like someone taking an onion and peeling away the layers.

 When he sat down, she softly approached from behind, stopping at one point and almost retreating; she finally took her last steps forward until she was right behind him.
 The tears fell quietly at first and then became a running creak gaining speed.
 Something in his spirit...
 Soon it was a torrent that muddied the dirt on Jesus' feet.

 She gently got down on her knees, threw her long locks forward, her crowning glory, and began to wipe Jesus' feet.
 He did not jerk away in disgust.
 The son of God!